A writing tool for literature essays

 A sample opening paragraph

-Here is the kind of opening the pipeline produces for a prompt on unreliable narration in Kazuo Ishiguro’s The Remains of the Day.
+Here is the kind of opening this workspace helps you draft for a prompt on unreliable narration in Kazuo Ishiguro’s The Remains of the Day.

 Stevens begins his diary by insisting he is not writing a diary.
 That single evasion, tucked into the second page of the novel, tells you almost everything about how Ishiguro wants you to read the rest of it.
 Stevens is a narrator who catalogues his own silences — the things he will not quite say, the memories he rephrases the instant they surface — and the novel stakes its emotional weight on the gap between what he tells us and what we can hear him refusing to tell us.
 This essay argues that Stevens’s unreliability is not a trick played on the reader but a kind of dignified self-protection that Ishiguro both admires and mourns.